MiledKalbourji/CSCI401W/assignments/product_personas_stories/teacher.md

 **Description**

 - As a teacher, I need access to the truancy information for students in my class.
-- As an admin, I need to be able to store student and parent/guardian contact information in a secure fashion.
+- As an admin, I need to be able to store student and parent/guardian contact information securely.
 - As an admin, I need the ability to track truancy data.
 - As an admin, I need the ability to assign classes of students to a teacher.
+- As a software developer I must find a database system that has the scalability to handle the data.

 **Acceptance Criteria**

 - Data is up to scale with the amount of data we're inputting
 - Data is sorted by the class and names of students
+- MongoDB has the ability to handle very large data sets and works well with Django

 **Constraints**